eturea/Receipts-for-YNAB-site/terms.md

 ## 4. Acceptable Use Policy

 ### 4.1 Permitted Uses
-You may use YNAB Receipts only for:
+You may use Receipts for YNAB only for:
 - Personal, non-commercial receipt management
 - Creating legitimate transactions in your own YNAB budget
 - Scanning receipts for purchases you actually made